-Lisa Voncino, M.B.A., is the owner of Sundance Web Design, a company specializing in the design and development of Squarespace websites.
-Lisa founded her original company in 2004 and contributes her expertise to a variety of businesses, nonprofits and organizations.
+Lisa Voncino is a long time member of the Collaborative.
+She is an Associate Broker and Realtor with West + Main Homes.
+Prior to her involvement in real estate, Lisa was a small business owner and contributed her expertise to a variety of businesses, nonprofits and organizations.
 She was a monthly contributor to the award winning global media blog, Social Solutions Collective and has contributed her writing expertise to numerous blogs.
-Lisa is past Vice-President of Art Reaching Kids, a nonprofit organization serving teens in residential rehabilitation programs.
-She is also former Marketing Consultant of the National Federation of Business and Professional Women, Colorado Chapter.
+Lisa is past Vice-President of Art Reaching Kids, and former Marketing Consultant of the National Federation of Business and Professional Women, Colorado Chapter.
 Lisa has lengthy experience working in the nonprofit community as the Boulder County Director of The American Cancer Society and as a member of the Board of Directors of the Boulder YWCA and Denver Mobility.
-She was honored to be chosen as the 2010 Cherry Creek Business Women’s Network Woman of the Year and 2010 Colorado Business Women “Celebration of Women” honoree.
+She was Cherry Creek Business Women’s Network Woman of the Year and a Colorado Business Women “Celebration of Women” honoree.
 She was also a member of the Green Jobs for Women Pipeline Coalition and worked with the White House on Public Engagement on creating a Colorado roundtable.
-Lisa holds certifications in Hootsuite, Web Business and Web Technologies.
-She has given presentations on the many facets of marketing, entrepreneurship and personal development to a variety of organizations including the Adams County Education Consortium, Belmar Business Builders, East Coalition for Senior Services, Colorado Business Women and the American Association of University Women.
-Lisa is a member of the Posner Center for International Development, the Colorado Women’s Chamber of Commerce and Toastmasters.
+She has given presentations on the many facets of marketing, entrepreneurship and personal development to a variety of companies and organizations.

 Faculty at the University of Denver’s Graduate School of Social Work